-The Flowerdew Lake Property was acquired in October 2021 and comprises 4 mineral claims totaling 5,664 ha.
-Located along the Wollaston-Mudjatik lithostructural transition zone, approximately 60 km northeast of Rabbit Lake, the property overlies a strongly conductive basement feature that is coincident with a significant resistivity low zone, indicative of altered basement meta-pelite rocks favourable for uranium mineralization.
-The property has never been drill tested.
+The Flowerdew Lake Property, acquired in October 2021, comprises 4 mineral claims totaling 5,664 ha.
+The property is located along the Wollaston-Mudjatik lithostructural transition zone, approximately 60 km northeast of Rabbit Lake.
+It overlies a strongly conductive basement feature that coincides with a significant resistivity low zone.
+This is indicative of altered basement meta-pelite rocks favourable for uranium mineralization.
+The property has not been drill tested.